Home

 To me the vegan diet is even harder to follow and still get all your nutritional needs.
 This diet is also plant based including the grains, fruits, nuts and seeds.
 What it does not include are any animal products including dairy products, eggs and it usually omits honey.
 I just cannot think of omitting all these products from my cooking, but I am told that there are many great substitutes in the health food stores to replace them.

-Most Americans turn to vegan recipes and vegetarian recipes for the health benefits.
+Most Americans learn how to make vegan recipes and vegetarian recipes for the health benefits.
 With both these diets, careful thought, planning and dietary knowledge is required.
 However, I am told that I put too much emphasis on getting enough protein.
 Studies show that Americans get way more protein than they need by the large amount of animal fats that they consume.
 We need to be concerned with getting enough calories, whole grains, vegetables and fruits.
 According to the FDA, there is strong data that with these foods there is less risk for obesity, heart problems, cancer and other diseases.

-Whether you are preparing vegan recipes, vegetarian recipes or just cooking in general, it is a good idea to give whole grains, lentils and beans careful consideration.
+Whether you are learning how to make vegan recipes, vegetarian recipes or just cooking in general, it is a good idea to give whole grains, lentils and beans careful consideration.
 By combining many of these grains you can prepare great high protein recipes in meatless meals.
-(HOOK TO CHEAP LIVING/MEATLESS MEALS)These ingredients provide good fiber and nutrients.
+These ingredients provide good fiber and nutrients.

 OATS must be processed some before they can be eaten but they are best eaten with as little processing as possible.
 The more they are processed the less chewy they become.
 More processing produces the quick cooking oats which I try to stay away from.